Here at Acorns Primary School we provide a creative curriculum based around the Cornerstones Curriculum.

 The Cornerstones Curriculum is a creative and thematic approach to learning that is mapped to the 2014 Primary National Curriculum to ensure comprehensive coverage of national expectations.
 Our curriculum is delivered through Imaginative Learning Projects (ILPs) which provide a rich menu of exciting and motivating learning activities that make creative links between all aspects of our children’s learning.

 We believe children learn better when they are encouraged to use their imagination and apply their learning to engaging contexts.
 Our curriculum provides lots of learning challenges throughout the academic year that requires children to solve problems, apply themselves creatively and express their knowledge and understanding effectively across the curriculum.

 Cornerstones also provides a rigorous essential skills framework that outlines the end of year expectations in all subjects.
 These essential skills are tied to activities and are age related so that staff can track children’s progress and identify their individual learning needs.

 Children progress through four stages of learning in each ILP – Engage, Develop, Innovate and Express.
 To find out more about these stages please click on the link through to Cornerstones website:

 In Nursery and Reception the children learn phonics through the Jolly Phonics scheme.
 This continues into Key Stage 1 with further work planned around Letters and Sounds.
 The Nessy onscreen program is used to support and supplement phonics and spelling.

-The results of the Year 1 Phonics Screening Check have been significantly above the national average for the past three years.
+The results of the Year 1 Phonics Screening Check have been significantly above the national average for the past four years.